mkjangid/pdf-util-node/README.md

 # pdf-util-node

+Simple Util to get JSON data from a pdf provided through a pdf url

 STEPS TO GET THIS WORKING (After navigating to the root directory):

 1. Install pm2 globally on system (in this case your droplet server) from npm